 During demolition, neighborhood residents took the concrete keystone block with brass letters “Maple Leaf School 1930” which had marked the addition to the 1926 building.
 When I gathered Meadowbrook history stories for the display book, these letters were given to me.
 The brass letters are affixed to the inside back cover of the display book in the lobby of the Meadowbrook Community Center.

-By including articles about Maple Leaf School, I have tried to honor the legacy of that school community.
+By including articles about Maple Leaf School here on this blog, I have tried to honor the legacy of that school community.
 Additionally graduates of Maple Leaf School have continued sharing of community on Facebook.

 From Maple Leaf to Meadowbrook: the community council